-Handmade Indonesian Ata Grass Box Bag with Batik Lining
+Handmade Indonesian Ata Grass Rattan Box Bag with Batik Lining

-These beautiful circle rucksacks have been carefully handmade in Bali by talented artisans and finished with a traditional batik lining.
+These beautiful rattan bags have been carefully handmade in Bali by talented artisans and finished with a traditional batik lining.

 Batik is an ancient technique traditional to Indonesia where wax and dye are used to create intricate patterns.
 No lining is the same, so inside each bag is a colourful surprise!